nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

 - There must be at least one occurrence of **[SECURE_SUBSYSTEM]**.
 This tag is the starter of a Secure Subsystem configuration.

+- There must be only one block defining a Secure Subsystem.

 - There must be only one **<string: name of subsystem>** per **[SECURE_SUBSYSTEM]**.

 - The load/unload method **<string: load/unload method>** is optional.
 Only one occurrence is allowed if present.